Bend DUI Attorney

 Don’t Let a DUII Conviction Threaten Your Future

-DUI charges can be challenging to deal with.
+Being charged with a DUI can be challenging to deal with.
 In addition to fines and jail time, a conviction can preclude you from certain types of employment or affect custody and visitation of your children.

-At Ward Grover & Ash, we know how crucial it is that you have a favorable outcome for your case, and our DUI lawyers in Bend work hard to provide you with a strong defense strategy.
-We take a detail-oriented approach that considers you as a whole person.
-We genuinely want to help our clients, and when you hire one of our criminal defense lawyers to handle your case, you can be sure you’re getting a lawyer you can trust.
+Our law firm takes a detail-oriented approach that considers you as a whole person.
+Our law firm genuinely want to help our clients, and when you hire one of our criminal defense lawyers to handle your DUI case, you can be sure you’re getting an attorney you can trust.

 Known in the Community as a Trusted Law Firm